yeagerai/genworlds/docs/docs/genworlds-framework/world.md

     style World stroke:#f66,stroke-dasharray: 5 5,stroke-width:3px
 ```

-The BaseWorld class has been designed with extensibility in mind, enabling the introduction of new world properties.
-An example of this is the World2D class in our examples, which introduces a location property, adding a spatial dimension to the world.
+The World is designed with flexibility in mind, thanks to the `BaseWorld` class.
+This enables the easy addition of new world properties.
+For instance, the `World2D` class, which is an extension of `BaseWorld`, adds a spatial dimension to the world by introducing a `location` property for agents and objects.

+Here's an example of how you might instantiate a `World2D` object:

 ```python
 world = World2D(